Top 8 Travel Scams to Watch Out For

 Some of our links are affiliated, we will earn a commission when you buy a service or product.
 This will have no extra cost for you.
 For further info please refer to our Privacy Policy

 Anywhere you go, there will always be people who would try to take advantage of foreign travelers.
 Unsuspecting tourists easily fall into shady people’s traps and end up getting scammed.
-Protect yourself from getting ripped off by outsmarting the scammers—the first crucial step is to be aware of the common travel scams and ways to avoid them.
+Protect yourself from getting ripped off by outsmarting scammers, and the first crucial step is to be aware of the common travel scams and ways to avoid them.

-1. Photographer Scam
+1. Photographer Travel Scam

-This type of scam isn’t hard to detect, yet many travelers still fall for it.
+This type of travel scam isn’t hard to detect, yet many travelers still fall for it.
 There are unscrupulous people who are always on the lookout for some quality cameras that they can steal without using any force.

 How it works: The scammer will volunteer to take a photo of your group, and after a couple of shots, he will ask you to think of creative poses.
 As soon as you have finished huddling with your group, the nice local is already gone with your precious camera.

 How to avoid it: It’s best to take group photos with a tripod (make sure to place it somewhere safe and stable while shooting), so you won’t have to entrust your camera to a stranger.
 Also, avoid shooting in an overcrowded spot that makes it easy for thieves to blend in with the crowd.
+An extra care is to buy a good camera backpack for travel, so you always have your equipment safe.

-2. Fake Tickets or Passes
+2. Fake Tickets or Passes Travel Scam

 How it works: When I was strolling in a mall in Hong Kong, I came across someone who’s selling Disneyland tickets for half the original price.
 I bought one, thinking that I had saved myself from the trouble of lining up.
-And when I arrived at Disneyland, the attendant asked me if I bought my ticket in one of the verified resellers.
+And when I arrived at Disneyland, the attendant asked me if I bought my ticket from one of the verified resellers.
 Only then did I realize I was scammed!
 I ended up queuing for a valid ticket with the regular price and throwing away the fake one.

-3. Jewelry Scam
+3. Jewelry Travel Scam

 How it works: A well-dressed local who speaks good English will trick you into buying gems that you can sell back home for double the prices of the items he’s selling to you.
 After you’ve bought from the seller, he’ll give you a receipt or proof of purchase and a certification that says the gems you just bought are authentic.
 However, chances are good that those gems are all fake, as well as the certification and the receipt from the seller.
 If you paid him $200 for that, those gems are probably worth less than $10.